michaelnetbiz/soup-heads/content/reviews/tomato-and-sweet-basil-bisque/index.md

 ## The Rating

-Didn't come in a can but it tasted like it did!
-Three stars out of five.
+Didn't come in a can but it tasted like it did, which isn't necessarily a bad thing in my book!
+Five stars.

 ## Vendor